huggingface/blog/embedding-quantization.md

 There are several ways to approach the challenges of scaling embeddings.
 The most common approach is dimensionality reduction, such as [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis).
 However, classic dimensionality reduction -- like PCA methods -- [tends to perform poorly when used with embeddings](https://arxiv.org/abs/2205.11498).

 In recent news, [Matryoshka Representation Learning](https://arxiv.org/abs/2205.13147) ([blogpost](https://huggingface.co/blog/matryoshka)) (MRL) as used by [OpenAI](https://openai.com/blog/new-embedding-models-and-api-updates) also allows for cheaper embeddings.
 With MRL, only the first `n` embedding dimensions are used.
-This approach has already been adopted by some open models like [nomic-ai/nomic-embed-text-v1.5](https://huggingface.co/nomic-ai/nomic-embed-text-v1.5) and [mixedbread-ai/mxbai-embed-2d-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-2d-large-v1) [^1].
+This approach has already been adopted by some open models like [nomic-ai/nomic-embed-text-v1.5](https://huggingface.co/nomic-ai/nomic-embed-text-v1.5) and [mixedbread-ai/mxbai-embed-2d-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-2d-large-v1) (For OpenAIs `text-embedding-3-large`, we see a performance retention of 93.1% at 12x compression.
+For nomic's model, we retain 95.8% of performance at 3x compression and 90% at 6x compression.).

 However, there is another new approach to achieve progress on this challenge; it does not entail dimensionality reduction, but rather a reduction in the size of each of the individual values in the embedding: **Quantization**.
 Our experiments on quantization will show that we can maintain a large amount of performance while significantly speeding up computation and saving on memory, storage, and costs.
 Let's dive into it!